 When it comes to finding the right loan for your small business, personal needs, or mortgage, and understanding the different kinds of loans and what they bring to the table is key.
 Loans from private individuals and groups and those that are issued by banks are generally what small business owners are looking for.

 Both private loans and bank loans have attractive benefits.
 However, these loans also have their share of downsides to keep in mind.
 Researching both types of loans is instrumental in picking the one most suitable for your particular small business needs.

-Private loans are capital that private investors or lenders/companies lend out for investments.
+Private loans are capital that private investors or lenders like Groundfloor that lend out for investments.
 These lenders typically follow unorthodox qualifying rules and issue loans with more expensive terms because of the above-average risk they’re prepared to take on.

 These loans are often awarded to entrepreneurs and small business owners who don’t qualify for standard bank loans.
 There are many reasons why small business owners might seek out private lending instead of a traditional bank loan.
 The PMLG provides a list of reasons why these loans are sought after, including: